ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 ---
 This assumption is usually violated in two situations:
    * You omit a significant variable, which is correlated with at least one regressor included in the model
-   * Your model has a bi-directional causal effect (simultaneity) between the independent variable and at least one of the regressors
+   * Your model has a bi-directional causal effect (endogeneity) between the independent variable and at least one of the regressors
 {{% /callout %}}

 ### Assumption 4: Observations of the error term are uncorrelated with each other (no serial correlation)